trueNetLab logo

 Unsupported modesHA Active-Active

-More features in Sophos Firewall v21.5
+More Features in Sophos Firewall v21.5

 VPN and scalability improvements

-SFOS v21.5 refines VPN functionality:
+SFOS v21.5 optimizes VPN functionality:

-• Stricter IPsec enforcement: Minimises tunnel-setup errors.
+• Strict IPsec enforcement: Minimizes tunnel establishment errors.

 Sophos DNS Protection

-• Improved troubleshooting — new logs and alerts.
+• Improved troubleshooting: New logs and notifications.

-• Guided setup — step-by-step wizard.
+• Guided setup: Step-by-step wizard.

 Management improvements

-The UI has been streamlined:
+The user interface has been optimized:

-• Enhanced search: Free-text search in SD-WAN routes and ACL rules—look for 192.168.1.0 or “Domain xyz.”
+• Enhanced search: Free-text search in SD-WAN routes and ACL rules, for example for “192.168.1.0” or “Domain xyz”.

 • New font: Improves readability.

-• DHCP improvements: IPv6 prefixes /48–/64 supported—better ISP compatibility.
+• DHCP improvements: Supports IPv6 prefixes from /48 to /64, improving ISP compatibility.

 • Path MTU Discovery: Fixes TLS decryption errors with ML-KEM.